JoeMrCoffee/MongoLAMP/README.md

 The Dockerfile and reference website code should demonstrate the logic.

 Mongo-Express:<br>
-If when first running the docker-compose up command the mongo-express container fails to connect it will close.
-I've tried to link this and create a dependency to the mongodb container, however, a few times it failed to start.
-Once the docker-compose up finishes and both the mongodb and Apache PHP containers are running, simply run docker start mongoex (or whatever the name of the conatiner is) to get it working.
+If when first running the 'docker-compose up' command the mongo-express container fails to connect it will close.
+I've tried to link this and create a dependency to the mongodb container.
+However, a few times it failed to connect.
+I believe this is a timing issue if it starts before the mongodb container is ready.

+Once the docker-compose up finishes and both the mongodb and Apache:PHP containers are running, simply run docker start mongoex (or whatever the name of the conatiner is) to get it working.

 Auto restart the containers:<br>
 The containers can be set to auto restart by using the - restart flag in the docker-compose.
 Parameters of 'always' or 'unless-stopped' can be added.
 The official MongoDB images on the docker hub use the 'restart;always' flag, but I personally prefer 'unless-stopped' for slightly easier management in case you need to update an image or perform other maintenance tasks.